CiscoSecurity/tg-04-bulk-submit/README.md

 [![Gitter chat](https://img.shields.io/badge/gitter-join%20chat-brightgreen.svg)](https://gitter.im/CiscoSecurity/Threat-Grid "Gitter chat")

 ### Threat Grid Bulk Submit:
 Easily submit files to Threat Grid via the API.
 A directory of files or a single file may be supplied as a command line argument.

-When submitting a direcotry everything, including files in sub-directories, will be submitted.
+When submitting a directory everything, including files in sub-directories, will be submitted.
 The file name and associated sample ID will be printed to the console.

-When submiting a file, the default is to submit the file one time.
+When submitting a file, the default is to submit the file one time.
 Changing the times_to_submit variable to 5 will result files being submitted 5 times.
 The sample IDs of the submissions will be printed to the console.

 ### Before using you must update the following:
 - tg_api_key